-S4.1 Asset Management Teams
+S.4.1 Asset Management Teams

-The Council has an organisational structure and capability that supports the AM planning process.
-Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-3 below.
+The Council has an organisational structure and capability that supports the asset management planning process.
+Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-2 below.

-Corporate and Strategic Planning is performed by the Strategic Policy team in the Community Development Department.
+Corporate and Strategic Planning is performed by the Strategic Policy team in the Community Services Department.

-The Asset Management function is managed by Engineering's Activity Planning team.
+The Asset Management function is managed by the Engineering Department's Activity Planning team.
 Operations are the responsibility of the Utilities and Transportation teams, while Projects and Contracts are managed by the Programme Delivery team.

-Operations and maintenance and Contracts are externally tendered.
-Professional services are supplied by MWH New Zealand Ltd and other consultants.
+Physical works are externally tendered.
+Professional services are supplied by external consultants.
 Details are discussed in Section 4.4.

-Figure S-2: Asset Management Team Roles (taken from IIMM 2011) and Asset Management Teams at Tasman District Council
+Figure S-2: Asset Management Team Roles

-S4.2 Asset Management Plans
+S.4.2 Asset Management Plans